aljawaid/PluginManager/README.md

 - Highlight last updated dates to reflect the development activity of a plugin
 - Show plugin totals by type
 - Show link to installed plugin

+**Manual Plugins**
+- NEW: Show plugins which have not been released
+- Manual Plugins are part or completely functional but not suitable for general Kanboard installation
+- Show a list of plugins which can be manually downloaded and installed
+- These plugins only show in PluginManager

+**Plugin Info**
+- A page detailing the breakdown of a plugin with valuable information about core components of a Kanboard plugin
+- Details explaining the plugin structure as displayed in the _Plugin Directory_ and _Plugin Manager_ pages

 **Plugin Problems**
 - A page dedicated to common issues with plugins and how to resolve them